 Tiki taki and Kasztanki are pralines made by company called Wawel for 40 years, there is actually a third chocolate in this family called Malaga, but I don’t like it.
 Amielia doesn’t like it, neither Tomek, so there is no point in talking about it.
 They have silly ad for them, but are really good, classic chocolates.

 They are such a pretty shape (something i have really noticed about Polish chocolates – they are pretty!).
 The chocolate layer is perfectly thin then there is an amazing nut layer then a coconut layer!
 The three best flavours in the world in a perfect little parcel!

 And by Garrett

 Reminds me of macaroon bars we had in Ireland as kids except way nicer.
 They were just called Macaroon.
 They were affordable for children back in the old days.
 You could buy for 10p They were just a solid block though without the creamy goodness.

-Kasztanki have a crushed wafers and cocoa filling and are covered in dessert chocolate.
-They are quite traditional, but if you like a little bit crunch, you may like it.
+Kasztanki have a crushed wafer and cocoa filling and are covered in dessert chocolate.
+They are quite traditional, but if you like a little bit crunchy, you may like it.

-Garrett said even though they tasted familiar, but were difficult to place.
+Garrett said even though they tasted familiar, but was difficult to place.
 I think a reason for that is they are harder and drier than other Irish chocolates.

 Michałki come either in a bag (280g), in a box (500g), or you can buy them by weight (around 12 euro per kilo).